 The music is fantastic.
 The game’s soundtrack is composed of 80′s-inspired electronica from a variety of different artists.
 It’s very fitting of the era and it moves fast enough to keep the game’s tempo up.
 When you kill everyone, you’ve pretty much completed a level.
 After the last body drops, so does the music.
 It serves as a subtle reminder that what you’re doing is murder.
 You are also reminded of this as you traverse all the way back through a level to your car.
 You will walk past every body that you killed.
 Nothing disappears in this game.
 You will enter a building with nice decorations and carpets.
 By the time you leave, that same building will be filled with dead, bloodied bodies, bullet shells and brain splatter.

 As far as longevity goes, Hotline Miami offers up some ways to keep you playing.
 The game is composed of 15 chapters and 4 epilogue chapters told through the perspective of one of the game’s bosses.
 A bonus chapter has also been added to the game, only further complicating the game’s mysterious story.
 You are graded at the end of each level as well.
 If you’re the type that needs to get an A+ at everything, you’ll be playing quite a bit.
 Each chapter also contains a puzzle piece to find.
 Once you’ve found all of them, you can unlock the game’s “real” ending.
 I was able to finish the first 15 chapters in about 5 hours or so.
-I’ve since put several more hours into the game however and I intent to come back to it often.
+I’ve since put several more hours into the game however and I intend to come back to it often.
 There is a healthy amount of different masks and weapons to unlock as well, which can change the way a level is experienced.

 Playing Hotline Miami was not a completely smooth process.
 I once foolishly tried to remap the keyboard controls and it sent the game’s main menu in to a rapidly cycling whirlwind that could only be fixed by going into the game’s install folder and deleting a file.
 The game also popped up an error dialogue box and crashed on me twice while playing.
 It wasn’t the end of the world, but it did show that the game needed a bit more polish before being sent out.